 Remaining in great condition in the collection of Andreas Beurmann, it is now available for your sampler, presented in its original Valotti tuning at 368 Hz (presets in 440 Hz are included as well).
-Furthermore, the library contains an essay in German from Prof. Beurmann, explaining both the historical and musical background of the instrument.
+Furthermore, the library contains an essay in German by Dr. Andreas Beurmann, explaining both the historical and musical background of the instrument.

 The sample library consists of 3.600 single samples.

 Recorded in the great sounding rooms of the Hasselburg estate, we employed vintage Neumann™ TLM170® microphones in conjunction with Crane Song™ Flamingo® preamps and Universal Audio™ 2192® digital converters.
 We recorded the instrument at 192 kHz/24 bits, downsampled to your resolution of choice.

 Brand names, trademarks and product names belong to their respective owners.